CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-4.md

     ![](../media/h-124.png)

-1. Enter the following command at the Terminal window prompt and press the **Enter**.
+1. Enter the following command at the Terminal window prompt and press **Enter**.
 This command uploads the brochures to the storage container you created earlier in this task.

    ```
    az storage blob upload-batch --account-name $CONTOSO_STORAGE_ACCOUNT_NAME --destination brochures --source "C:\Users\demouser\AssetsRepo\Assets\PDFs" --pattern "*.pdf" --overwrite